-There is no better time to move than when the kids are one of their school breaks.
-Whether it’s Christmas, spring break or summer vacation, moving trucks are loaded, homes cleaned out to be ready for the next resident and families pile into their cars to occupy their next home.
-Excited or full of angst this is a stressful season for all.
+There is no better time to move than when the kids are on one of their school breaks.
+Whether it’s Christmas, spring break, or summer vacation, moving trucks are loaded, homes are cleaned out and ready for the next resident, and families are crammed into their cars to occupy their next home.
+Excited or full of angst, this is a stressful season for all.
 The physical and emotional task of moving from one home to another is daunting for even the very hardy among us.

-But when you add the costs of a move to the stress this change already creates and even the most stable can be pushed to the point of no return.
-If you find yourself ready to undertake this task, it’s vital to manage it to the best of your ability, especially those dollars that you are sure to need at your new location.
+When you add the costs of a move to the stress this change already creates, even the most stable can be pushed to the point of no return.
+If you find yourself ready to undertake this task, it’s vital to manage it to the best of your ability, especially those dollars that you will surely need at your new location.

-So here are a few tips to minimize the financial impact on your wallet that will also help minimize the impact on your mental state:
+So here are a few tips that will minimize the financial impact on your wallet and mental strain on your brain:

 Use up household cleaning items; you don’t want to pack three bottles of Windex.
-Eat what’s in the pantry and buy only the food you need before you move.
-Whether it’s required room in the truck, you are driving, forcing you to get a bigger one or the weight calculations determining what will be charged by the professionals these items are not worthy of transportation.
+Eat what’s in the pantry, and buy only the food you need before you move.
+Whether it requires too much room in the truck you are driving, forces you to rent a bigger vehicle, or increases the weight calculations that determine what the professionals will charge, these items are not worthy of transportation.
 There are plenty of grocery stores where you are going.

 2. Sort through rooms, one at a time.

 Again, everything that you pack costs money to move, so sell it (turning unwanted stuff into cash) or donate it before packing begins.
 Take measurements of big items to make sure they will work in the new home; some things may need to land on Craigslist.
-The lighter the load, the less to box up and less to unpack at the other end…win, win, win.
+The lighter the load, the less to box up and unpack at the other end…win, win, win.